wazuh/wazuh-splunk/readme.md

 	* Adjust the index to be `wazuh_api`

 	Repeat the process on each _Data input_ (four in total).
+5. Clear passwords.conf and write
+	username = 'your_admin_login'
+	password = 'your_admin_password'
-5. Wait a couple of minutes to have data in your `wazuh_api` index.
+6. Wait a couple of minutes to have data in your `wazuh_api` index.
+7. After that you can delete 'username' and 'password' in passwords.conf

 #### Wazuh Manager